 Q. Who has statutory responsibility to investigate this fire and what is their role?

-Q. In point form, note what actions would you take to investigate the fire?
+Q. In point form, note what actions would you take to investigate the fire.

 Based only on the photograph below, describe the visible fire patterns, what caused them, and where you think the fire started.
-What stage of fire was reached in this compartment.
+What stage of fire was reached in this compartment?